jplusplus/statscraper/README.rst

 * `init`: Called when initiating the BaseScraper
 * `up`: Called when trying to go up one level
-* `select`: Called when trying to select a Collection or Dataset
+* `select`: Called when trying to move to a Collection or Dataset
+* `top`: Called when reaching the top level

 For developers